wppthenura/wppthenura/README.md

     <td><img src="Logoostocare.png" alt="OstoCare Logo" width="120"/></td>
     <td>
       <h3>Ostocare</h3>
-      <strong>-Currently leading this industry-level mobile application project as the Head Developer, guiding my talented development team.<br>-This is a mobile application developed for the healthcare sector, with a primary focus on supporting Ostomy patients.
+      <strong>-Currently leading this industry-level mobile application project as the Head Developer, with my talented development team.<br>-This is a mobile application developed for the healthcare sector, with a primary focus on supporting Ostomy patients.
       <br>-It is one of my major mobile development projects, created in collaboration with a team of skilled developers.</strong>
     </td>
   </tr>